nomic-ai/gpt4all/gpt4all-chat/build_and_run.md

 ![image](https://github.com/nomic-ai/gpt4all-chat/assets/10168/c6e999e5-cc8a-4dfc-8065-b59139e8c7ae)

 NOTE: This is for macOS.
-For Linux it is similar, but you need ming64 for Windows, not the MSVC install
+For Linux it is similar, but you need MSVC for Windows, not the mingw install

 ## Open up QtCreator